 Former running back at Oklahoma, and in the NFL with the Houston Oilers and San Francisco 49ers, Spencer Tillman joined FOX Sports in 2015 as a college football game analyst, reuniting with play-by-play announcer and longtime colleague Tim Brando.
-Tillman and Brando are joined by reporter Coley Harvey for a full schedule of college football games on FOX and FS1 in 2018.
+Tillman and Brando were joined by reporter Coley Harvey for a full schedule of college football games on FOX and FS1 in 2018.

 Prior to joining FOX Sports, Tillman was the lead studio analyst for CBS’s “College Football Today” pregame show for 17 years (1999-2015), working alongside Brando for the first 15 of those years before Brando joined FOX Sports.
 Tillman held the lead studio role longer than any broadcaster in CBS Sport’s History.
 Tillman also co-hosts KTKR-TV’s “Houston Texans Inside the Game” in Houston.